One (pronoun): Semantics

 One generally denotes any single unidentified person, or "any person at all, including (esp. in later use) the speaker himself or herself; ‘you, or I, or anyone’; a person in general."
 It is usually definite but non-specific.

 Royal one

-Monarchs, some of the upper class, and particularly the late Queen Elizabeth II during her reign, are often depicted as using one as a first-person pronoun.
+Monarchs, some of the upper class, and particularly Queen Elizabeth II during her reign, are often depicted as using one as a first-person pronoun.
 This was frequently used as a caricature by the press when they referred to the Queen or other senior members of the Royal Family.
 For example, the headline "One is not amused" is attributed humorously to her, implicitly referencing Queen Victoria's supposed statement "We are not amused," containing instead the royal we.
 Another example near the end of 1992, a difficult year for the royal family dubbed by the Queen as an "Annus horribilis", the tabloid newspaper The Sun published the headline, "One's Bum Year!"